 Government-led open data, FOSS, and other open solution strategies and resources promoted in all countries.

-Strong policy and programmatic and project support for expanding and enhancing access to information in the public domain.
+Strong policy,programme and project support for expanding and enhancing access to information in the public domain.

 Enhance international solidarity to promote exchange of experiences and research within and across nations and regions.